 What Is Torpor?

-Torpor is entered when an animal reduces several of their body functions to be able to survive throughout a season.
+Torpor is entered when an animal reduces several of its body functions to survive throughout a season.

 Torpor is defined in the Merriam-Webster dictionary as: